FIFA 21: Reception

-According to Metacritic, the Xbox One version of the game received "generally positive" reviews from critics while the PC and PS4 versions received "mixed or average" reviews.
+According to the review aggregation website Metacritic, the Xbox One version of the game received "generally positive" reviews from critics while the PC and PS4 versions received "mixed or average" reviews.
 The Nintendo Switch version received "generally unfavourable" reviews from critics.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 47% of critics.

 IGN gave the Nintendo Switch version of FIFA 21 a 2/10, electing to largely republish the same review it previously gave FIFA 20 since the game was "virtually unchanged" from it (which itself was also largely unchanged from FIFA 19), and concluding that "if last year's release was borderline insulting, this year's is just plain disgraceful."

 It was nominated for the category of Best Sports/Racing game at The Game Awards 2020, as well as Sports Game of the Year at the 24th Annual D.I.C.E.
 Awards.

 Upon its reveal, critics and fans criticised FIFA 21s box art, calling its composition incoherent and comparing it to the cover of EA Sports UFC 4, which received similar criticism.